fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 In the **Current service provider details**, provide the current service provider's name, account number, and security PIN.

-In the **Requester details**, populate this information with the contact details of the person who shall be the authorized user with Microsoft once the numbers are ported.
+In the **Requester details**, populate this information with the contact details of the person who Microsoft can contact with port order status updates.

-In the **Authorized user details**, populate this information with the contact details of the person who is the authorized user with your current service provider.'
+In the **Authorized user details**, populate this information with the contact details of the person who is the authorized user with your current service provider.

 In the **How do you want to sign the Letter of Authorization?** section, you select whether you want e-signature or manual upload for the Letter of Authorization.